About the John J. Burns Library

 Share Burns Library Flickr Slideshows

 Slideshows from the John J. Burns Library's Flickr can be embedded in blogs, websites, and Blackboard.
-You either need to be a Flickr subscriber (it's free to create an account) or to grab the embed code from here.
+You either need to be a Flickr subscriber (it's free to create an account) or to grab the embed code from the list below.
 Please contact the Burns Library staff if you have trouble getting the code you need.

 All images on our Flickr are from collections held by the John J. Burns Library or of our work with those collections.